epictroller64/ecommerce-store-backend/MOCK_DATA_ENDPOINTS.md

 - All generated data is realistic and suitable for testing e-commerce applications
 - Product variants include realistic pricing and stock levels
 - Categories are distributed across various e-commerce domains
-- Images are randomly generated using Picsum Photos service
+- Images are randomly selected from local static images (laptops, smartphones, monitors)
+- Each product variant gets 2 unique images
 - All timestamps are automatically set to current time